CitiesSkylinesMultiplayer/CSM/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Active DLCs**
+Please add a list of your enabled DLCs here.

+**Active mods**
+Please add a list of your installed and enabled mods here.

+**Versions**
+Type /version into the in-game chat and paste the version numbers here:
+- Mod version:
+- Game version:

 **Additional context**
 Add any other context about the problem here.